Democrats release new batch of testimony from Trump impeachment inquiry

 “All of the senior leaders of the U.S. national security departments and agencies were all unified in their - in their view that this assistance was essential,” Cooper said, according to the transcript.

-Cooper said the U.S. military was concerned that denying U.S. assistance would make it harder for Ukraine to negotiate with Moscow.
+Cooper said the U.S. military was concerned that denying U.S. assistance would make it harder for Kiev to negotiate with Moscow.

 “They are trying to negotiate a peace with Russia, and if they are seen as weak, and if they are seen to lack the backing of the United States for their armed forces, it makes it much more difficult for them to negotiate a peace on terms that are good for Ukraine.”

-The investigating panel’s Democratic chairman, Representative Adam Schiff, has been a target of the Republican president’s attacks since the impeachment probe was launched in September after a whistleblower within the U.S. intelligence community brought a complaint against Trump over his July 25 call with Zelenskiy.
+The impeachment investigation began in September after a whistleblower within the U.S. intelligence community brought a complaint against Trump over his July 25 call with Zelenskiy.

 Democrats, who control the House, have argued that Trump abused his power in pressing a vulnerable U.S. ally to carry out investigations that would benefit Trump politically.
 Biden is a leading contender for the Democratic nomination to face the Republican president in the 2020 election.
 His son Hunter Biden served on the board of a Ukrainian energy company called Burisma.